jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 The point of the optimizers is to focus the model input features to a certain number of terms.
 Sometimes models with more terms is harder to fit.

-The count of each

-multithreading is implemented with model optimizers which losely gives the ability to schedule processes in a more efceient way.
+multithreading is implemented with model optimizers which losely gives the ability tot the cpu to schedule processes in a more efficient way.

+It is important to note that the same number of users of each personmality (39) for each of the 16 personalities is used in the test train process for each model.

+This measn when any model predicts a pair their is no popularity bais buid into the model.

+(LOOK) this is not exactly right... on average the chosen train data is split 50/50 but there is variation.
+Solution: stratify the outputs
+...

+#it is important to note that the personailty pair prediction should not have an impact on
+#another personality pair since there is the same number of people for each of the 16 personalilties

+#This eliminates bais for common vs uncommon personalities
+#it means that a full prediction is not made but is theoreticaly accurate based on the predictions of each pair
+#using the law of independence and the best scored model for each personality pair...